deleeuw/jansweb/content/post/cs/_index.md

 &#9658; **Data space** is a finite subset of carrier space.
 It is the set of codings of all possible outcomes of a given experiment or other data collection effort.

 &#9658; **Representation space** is a finite subset of target space.
-It is the set of all outputs of the technique applied to the data space.
+It is the set of all outputs of the technique applied to elements of the data space.

 &#9658; Continuity and smoothness, defined using suitable topologies on carrier and target space, are among the most interesting aspects of statistical techniques.
 They define the **stability** of the technique under various types of perturbations. **Inferential Statistics** studies the stability of techniques under the perturbations of random sampling .